General Prize FAQs

 - We are interested in improving our application.
 Is there a way to find out why our community did not win last year?

-- How many applications were received for the first round?
+- How many applications were received for the last round?

 - Is there a minimum or maximum population size?

 - Will there be future rounds of the RWJF Culture of Health Prize after 2015?